Computer simulations of the Stark effect in the helium-beta complex of krypton in ICF conditions: Simulation-Equivalent Interference Terms and their effect on the satellite emission

-where $\mu,\mu'$ and $\nu,\nu'$ represent states from the upper and lower level of the transition, respectively.
-The $\gamma_{\mu\nu}$ terms are the level widths, lying in the diagonal of $\Phi$, while the off-diagonal elements $\tau_{\mu\nu,\mu'\nu'}$ are identified as the \textit{interference} terms.
-It can be seen that the interference terms are those that involve a transition $\mu\nu$ and another $\mu'\nu'$ such that $\mu\neq\mu'$ or $\nu\neq\nu'$, while the diagonal terms are only relevant when $\mu=\mu'$ and $\nu=\nu'$.
+where the Latin and Greek indices represent states from the upper and lower level of the transition, respectively.
+The function $G$ is related to the evolution operator of the emitter and the elements $\Delta\omega_{\alpha i} = \omega-\omega_{\alpha i}$, with $\omega_{\alpha i}$ corresponding to the transition frequency between the $\alpha$ and $i$ states.

+Each of the terms in the sum corresponds to different transitions between the upper and lower levels.
+The first term involves transitions in which the dipole interaction causes the upper state to evolve by means of an intermediate state ($\alpha\rightarrow\gamma\rightarrow\beta$), but the lower state remains unchanged.
+Equivalently, the second term involves the evolution of the lower state ($i\rightarrow k\rightarrow j$) but not the upper state.
+Finally, the last term, involves a transition in which the upper and lower states both evolve separately ($\alpha\rightarrow\beta$ and $i\rightarrow j$).
+It is this third term that corresponds to the so-called \textit{interference terms}.
+Importantly, if $\alpha=\beta$ and $i=j$, the interference terms are zero (since $\vec{\mathbf{d}}$ is an odd operator).

-We follow this idea to define the interference terms in the computer simulation.
-From \cref{eqn:TimeDomain}, it can be seen that the shape of the spectral line is given by the Fourier transform of the trace of a matrix.
+In all computer simulation models of line-shape broadening, the effect of the interference terms is always included.
+However, to our knowledge, no accepted approach exists~\cite{iglesias:2026a, gomez:2026a} on how to model the {\em omission} of this effect in a \gls{CSM}.
+In the absence of any prior published study on this subject, we introduce the notion of \gls{SEIT} that retains the physical meaning of the interference terms in the impact approximation and is believed to produce qualitatively and, likely, quantitatively similar results.
+Namely, from \cref{eqn:TimeDomain}, it can be seen that the shape of the spectral line is given by the Fourier transform of the trace of a matrix.
 If the density matrix is equal to the unity matrix, this trace can be explicitly written as

+(the explicit time dependence was dropped for brevity).
+Physically, this involves the transitions $j\rightarrow\alpha$ and $\beta\rightarrow i$, coupled by the evolution operator mixing the states $i,j$ and $\alpha,\beta$, respectively.

+Following the philosophy from Eqn. \ref{eqn:impactTheory}, the \gls{SEIT} are defined as the terms in the sum that involve transitions with different upper and lower states, that is

+In practice, it is more convenient to include in the definition of \gls{SEIT} the terms corresponding to transitions in which either the upper state or the lower state has evolved (not necessarily both of them).
+While these terms are not, strictly speaking, \textit{of interference}, they are negligible \cite{galtier:2013}, and so, in practice, including them in the definition of \gls{SEIT} makes no difference in the obtained spectra (but simplifies the computation).
+Therefore, for practical purposes, we define the \gls{SEIT} as